Top 10 Best Songs of 2018

 Imagine Dragons actually did some decent stuff last year, but this is awesome.
 In my opinion, this will be considered one of the best pop-rock songs of 2018.
 Thunder was okay, Believer was pretty good, but this is an awesome example of a pop-rock song.

 As a matter of fact, Shawn Mendes is one of the best artists in the music industry today.
 His songs are some of the most powerful and energetically inspirational masterpieces out there.
-I would go as far as saying that he is possibly one of the nicest musicians in the modern-day world and is a lot better than what most people listen to today.
-I mean rap (not that I don't like rap, but it really isn't necessary).
+I would go as far as saying that he's possibly one of the nicest musicians in the modern-day world and is a lot better than what most people listen to today.
+I mean rap, not that I don't like rap, but it really isn't necessary.

-I also really like Panic At The Disco's new song "High Hopes."
+I also really like Panic!
+At the Disco's new song "High Hopes."
 It has got to be one of the other big hits of 2018.
 The fusion of pop-rock with lyrical sensation is brilliant.
-Although there are some better Shawn Mendes songs than this, I feel like this was his new style breakthrough, a song which showed the world what this incredible guy can do and what a great songwriter he is.
+Although there are some better Shawn Mendes songs than this, I feel like this was his new style breakthrough.
+It's a song that showed the world what this incredible guy can do and what a great songwriter he is.

 Being Australian and hearing this song a lot at my school, as well as my friends singing it and playing it on the piano, is something that is impressive.
 The first time I heard of this band was last school year when I listened to Hey Everybody!
 I really enjoyed that song, and exploring the artist's other songs got me into them.